How Much Does Wix Cost?

 The Wix Business Elite plan includes unlimited storage, advanced marketing tools, and developer options.
 It’s designed for large-scale businesses or enterprises.

-The business elite plan best suits large businesses requiring advanced features and support.
+The business elite plan best suits large businesses requiring advanced features and support, such as those needed for catalogue design and customer relationship management.

 Enterprise Plan